 48 Woerd Ave

 Formerly Olympus Corporation, Evident is an international company operating in industrial, medical, and consumer markets, specializing in optics, electronics, and precision engineering.
-For the industrial professional, Olympus is a world-leading manufacturer of innovative test and measurement solutions that are used in industrial and research applications ranging from aerospace, power
+For the industrial professional, Evident is a world-leading manufacturer of innovative test and measurement solutions that are used in industrial and research applications ranging from aerospace, power

 generation, petrochemical, civil infrastructure, and automotive to consumer products.
-Leading-edge testing technologies include ultrasound, phased array, eddy current, remote visual, high-speed video, microscopy, optical metrology, X-ray fluorescence, and X-ray diffraction.
-Its products include flaw detectors, thickness gages, videoscopes, microscopes, analytical analyzers, industrial scanners and probes, and various accessories.
+Leading-edge testing technologies include ultrasound, phased array, eddy current, remote visual, high-speed video, microscopy, optical metrology, and X-ray fluorescence.
+Its products include flaw detectors, thickness gauges, videoscopes, microscopes, analytical analyzers, industrial scanners and probes, and various accessories.

 Our goal is to supply reliable, economical systems globally that enhance safety, security, quality and productivity for customers and that contribute to society.